MaayanLab/clustergrammer-docs/docs/_build_html/_sources/clustergrammer_js.txt

 Visualization-JSON
 ==================
-The visualization-JSON is calculated by :ref:`clustergrammer_py` and encodes everything needed for the front-end Clustergrammer-JS to produce the visualization.
+The visualization-JSON is calculated by :ref:`clustergrammer_py` and encodes everything needed for the front end Clustergrammer-JS to produce the visualization.
 The visualization-JSON format is described here (see `clustergrammer_example.json`_ for an example file).
 An overview of the format is shown below (note that the group arrays are not shown):
 ::

   {